 Frequently Asked Questions about Wenlin

-This is a list of frequently asked questions (FAQ) about Wenlin Software for Learning Chinese, with answers.
-It was revised most recently on November 24, 2012.
+This is a list of frequently asked questions and answers (FAQ) about Wenlin Software for Learning Chinese.
+It was revised most recently on August 8, 2016.

-NOTE: Some of the answers may be valid only for the most recently published version of Wenlin at the time of this writing.
+NOTE: Some of the answers may only be valid for the most recently published version of Wenlin.

 What is the most recent version?